COMMODITIES-Oil leads market rout as China sends investors fleeing

 By Eric Onstad and Henning Gloystein

-LONDON/SINGAPORE, Aug 24 (Reuters) - Commodity markets lurched lower on Monday after the retreat in Chinese stock markets quickened, fuelling worries of a hard landing in the world’s biggest consumer of raw materials.
+LONDON/SINGAPORE, Aug 24 (Reuters) - Commodity markets lurched lower on Monday after Chinese equities resumed their slide, fuelling worries of a hard landing in the world’s biggest consumer of raw materials.

 Crude oil tumbled to its weakest levels in 6-1/2 years while industrial metals prices also hit multi-year lows amid a broad sell-off of risky assets.